 On September 11, 2019, Aggie's friends gathered along the Rogue River to celebrate her birthday.
 The party took place at Ti'lomikh, home of the Sacred Salmon Ceremony.

 In June and October of 2019, Tish McFadden interviewed Takelma elder Agnes Baker Pilgrim on the banks of the Rogue River.

 Takelma Pit House

 Takelma elder Agnes Baker Pilgrim describes a Takelma Pit House built in 1999 behind the Kerbyville Museum in Kerby, Oregon.

 In 2008, Julie Norman filmed Grandma Aggie sharing her art with 2nd grade students in Grants Pass, Oregon.

 Grant & Aggie Singing

-Grandma Aggie's late husband Grant was a well-known Yurok drummer and singer.
-Here's a 1992 recording of Grant and Aggie singing two Yurok gambling songs.
+Grandma Aggie's husband Grant was a well-known Yurok drummer and singer.
+Here's are two recordings from the 1990s.